 Riggenbach, Strub, and Abt are typical rack systems in use today on the world's railways.

-A cog railway, or rack railway, contains a toothed rack rail between the running rails.
-Trains are fitted with one or more cog wheels that mesh with this rack rail.
-This allows the trains to operate on steep grades.
+A rack railway, or cog railway, contains a toothed rack between the running rails.
+Trains are fitted with one or more cog wheels that mesh with this rack.
+This allows trains to operate on very steep grades.

 Example of a steam locomotive Abt cog wheel drive assembly.